Frank Heiss

-Heiss has released a large number of LPs, EPs, singles, and remixes, and in 2013 released the original album Ascensio(N), which Lost in Sound described as spiritual in tone, stating that "each track is stylistically unique.
+Heiss released a large number of LPs, EPs, singles, and remixes, and in 2013 released the original album Ascensio(N), which Lost in Sound described as spiritual in tone, stating that "each track is stylistically unique.
 Heiss weaves through styles...from jazz fusion to drum n bass to reggae, and everything in between."
 The following year he released the remix album Awaken(D), featuring guest artists such as D.V.S*.
 Heiss was the owner of the record label Transcendent Tunes, which features music by future bass producers who seek a connection to the Divine.